louismeunier/notes/Analysis 3/analysis3.typ

 $
 We then say $f$ *Riemann integrable* if these two quantities are equal, and denote this value by $integral_a^b f(x) dif x$.

-Many "nice-enough" functions are Riemann integrable, but many that we would like to be able to "integrate" are simply not, for instance Dirichlet's fucntion $x |-> cases(
+Many "nice-enough" (continuous, monotonic, etc.) functions are Riemann integrable, but many that we would like to be able to "integrate" are simply not, for instance Dirichlet's function $x |-> cases(
   1  x in QQ \\ [a, b]\
 0  x in QQ^c \\ [a,b]).$ Hence, we need a more general notion of integration.
 // TODO